ksdito6174/flipflopfloop/README.md

 ## Publications
 ### Submitted
-- Construction for both self-dual codes and LCD codes
+- K. Ishizuka and K. Saito, Construction for both self-dual codes and LCD codes, submitted to Advances in Mathematics of Communications, (2021)
-K. Ishizuka and K. Saito \\
-Submitted to Advances in Mathematics of Communications, (2021)
-\end{itemize}
-\bigskip

 ### In Press